 Through the years Stephen developed a keen interest in the work of Carl Jung, Katharine Cook Briggs and Isabel Briggs Myers.
 He became certified in the administration and interpretation of the Myers Briggs Type Indicator®, a psychological type assessment used as a tool to assist in the verification of one’s psychological type.
 He was designated a master practitioner of the assessment and currently is a certification instructor for college, university and independent career counselors, nationwide.
 He also maintains his own private practice.
 There is true synergy between his work with psychological type and his creative work.

 Mr. Santore now balances the work he loves most: image making and the study, teaching and application of psychological type.
 His artwork has been shown at the The Student Show of The Society of Illustrators in New York, the Woods-Gerry Gallery of Rhode Island School of Design, The Society of Illustrators West in Los Angeles, The University of California Santa Barbara, The Laguna Art Festival/Art Affair and the San Diego Art Institute.
 He has also exhibited in the group show “HUE + ME”, in Provo, Utah, and The Weight of the World: A Contemporary Art Exhibition of Affect and Reason, at Arizona State University.
 Stephen’s work has also been shown at The Art Museum, Idaho Falls, ID, and the Willard Arts Center in Idaho Falls, ID.
-His work is also in private collections in California, Texas, Utah, Pennsylvania and New Jersey.
+His work is also in private collections in California, Texas, Utah, Pennsylvania, North Carolina, and New Jersey.
 He has completed, and is currently working on, several commissioned pieces.